 On this page you specify title and informations on your video, and you must also set some parameters, in particular the format for the video file (Stereoscopic Type equal to "none", as it is monoscopic) and for Audio Type:

 ATTENTION !!!
 Here is the trick!
 You must leave it to "autodetect"!

 You can also add tags.
 The upload is usually quite fast, but after it, you have to wait for a much longer time, during which the uploaded contents are reformatted with different codecs, suitable for the different platforms which can access the Samsung VR contents.

-When finally the processing is finished, you can find your video online, using the search button while wearing your Samsung Gear VR HMD....
+When finally the processing is finished, you can search for your video online, using the search button while wearing your Samsung Gear VR or Oculus Go HMD....

 3. Sample files

-All the sample audio and video files employed for the FFMPEG commands in the two previous subchapters can be found here:
+The sample audio and video files (test.wav, test.mp4) employed for the FFMPEG commands in the two previous subchapters can be found here:

 All the contents are Copyright by Angelo Farina, 2017-2018